-The financial impact of undertaking an Urban Bees Program will be evaluated if this motion passes.
-This may involve the use of external expertise.
+The financial impact of undertaking an Urban Hens Pilot Project will be evaluated if this motion passes.
+This may involve the use of external expertise in that evaluation.

 Internal Impacts:

 Resources from a number of departments will be needed to analyze and build a program tailored for Fort Saskatchewan.